Codecademy/docs/content/java/concepts/javabeans/javabeans.md

 ---
-Title: 'JavaBeans'
+Title: "JavaBeans"
-Description: 'JavaBeans are class definitions following a set of particular conventions.
-They are not tied to any Java framework so any Java program can use them.'
+Description: "JavaBeans are class definitions following a set of particular conventions.
+They are not tied to any Java framework so any Java program can use them."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Objects'
+  - "Objects"
-  - 'Data Types'
+  - "Data Types"
-  - 'Constructors'
+  - "Constructors"
-  - 'Methods'
+  - "Methods"
-  - 'OOP'
+  - "OOP"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **JavaBeans** are [class](https://www.codecademy.com/resources/docs/java/classes) definitions following a set of particular conventions.
 They are not tied to any Java framework so any Java program can use them.
 All JavaBeans can be considered [POJOs](https://www.codecademy.com/resources/docs/java/pojo) (plain old Java objects).
 Many Java libraries and frameworks rely on the JavaBean conventions.